Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 The first thing I like to do is to install my ssh key on to the server (under root) so I don't get prompted for my root password every time.

 <% code do %>
-gitpusshuten user install-root-ssh-key to staging
+heavenly user install-root-ssh-key to staging
 <% end %>

 You will be asked to provide your root password, do so and your ssh key will be installed.
 Done.